cookpa/antsJacobianExample/README.md

 correcting for overall head size and shape.

 While the scripts here compute the Jacobian in different ways for testing, the method used in `antsCorticalThickness.sh` is `CreateJacobianDeterminantImage` with the `geometric` option set to 1.
+If you have ants prior to 2.6.1, there is a bug affecting the non-geometric jacobians for oblique and non-axial images.
+The geometric calculation is not affected.